-Our network of online MBA researchers and writers works to gather and produce a broad, thorough array of high-quality resources.
+We are a comprehensive hub that offers guidance about online MBA programs.
+Our curated network of professionals and industry experts helps us accelerate economic mobility for all students.
+Our network of online MBA researchers and writers work to gather and produce an array of high-quality resources.
 We aim to serve students, recent graduates, job-seekers, and working professionals interested in online MBA programs and careers.

 Our diverse, comprehensive collection of school rankings, degree guides, and career resources helps users understand the potential benefits of earning an online MBA.
 We also provide guidance for comparing, evaluating, and choosing the right online MBA program and career path.
 Analyzing current data from the nation’s top educational and economic research agencies, we point prospective students toward online MBA programs and related careers offering high return-on-investment.

 What We Do

 OnlineMBA helps aspiring business professionals and leaders identify MBA career paths and programs leading to potential salary advancement, promotion, entrepreneurial ventures, or career transition.
-We provide guides, rankings, and overviews to help former, current, and prospective students and working professionals understand and choose between the many available MBA career and program options.
+We provide guides, rankings, and overviews to help former, current, and prospective students and working professionals understand and choose from the many available MBA career and program options.
 We also discuss the potential uses, benefits, common curricula and requirements, and admissions processes for online MBA degrees.

-We also help students with financial planning by providing a FAFSA guide, a personal budget guide, and a financial aid guide for military veterans.Our career resources, including guides for online MBA students and graduates seeking professional experience, help learners land their dream jobs.
+Our career resources, including guides for online MBA students and graduates seeking professional experience, help learners land their dream jobs.
 Our internship and practicum guide helps current online MBA students forge academic paths to prepare for professional success.
-Our resume and professional networking guides serve current online MBA students and graduates job-hunting or seeking career advancement.
+Our resume and professional networking guides serve current online MBA students and graduates seeking jobs or career advancement.
+We also help students with financial planning by providing a FAFSA guide, a personal budget guide, and a financial aid guide for military veterans.

 How We Work

-As we rank schools and programs, we assess institutional performance based on institution-gathered online MBA student feedback and outcomes data.
+As we rank schools and programs, we assess school performance based on institution-gathered online MBA student feedback and outcomes data.
 We may interview and feature current students or graduates on our site.
 When creating our rankings and guides, we also consult with working professionals, industry experts, and government agencies.

 The student outcomes data we consider may include retention, graduation, and employment rates.
 Average financial aid percentages, student loan payments, and salaries after graduation may also factor into assessments of online MBA programs’ return-on-investment.

 We rely on current technologies, such as machine learning, to provide current, accurate, and data-driven career and program guidance for aspiring online MBA students.
-Economic and education data-gathering resources, such as the U.S. Bureau of Labor Statistics (BLS), U.S. Department of Education (ED), and National Center for Education Statistics (NCES) help us stay abreast of rapidly changing shifts in education, industry, and the economy.
+Economic and education agencies, such as the U.S. Bureau of Labor Statistics (BLS), U.S. Department of Education (ED), and National Center for Education Statistics (NCES) help us stay abreast of rapidly changing shifts in education, industry, and the economy.